 The first trains entered service in 15 January 2007 with the opening of the Sentosa Express.
 Originally equipped with just 4 trainsets, 2 more were procured in 2009 to cope with increasing demand on the line.

-The exterior of the six Hitachi small-type monorails are each painted in a different color scheme: Red, Orange, Green, Blue, Purple and Pink.
+The exterior of the seven Hitachi small-type monorails are each painted in a different color scheme: Red, Orange, Yellow, Green, Blue, Purple and Pink.

 The Hitachi small-type monorail train comprises two end-cars permanently coupled with a gangway connection in between.
 All trains are based out of the Sentosa Express depot next to Beach station, which also stables maintenance vehicles.